 #2.
-Call the loan officer suggested to obtain loan prequalification form.
+Download the KW app.
+Fill out the form.
 The prequalification form shows a seller that you have started the loan process and appear to be qualified to receive a mortgage loan.
 A loan prequalification form must accompany all offers to purchase so it is best to get it first before looking at homes.
 The prequalification form will also state the maximum amount you will be allowed to borrow.
 This helps us determine a maximum purchase price when searching for homes.

 #3.
 During this phone call, your loan officer will ask for verfification of your income in the form of paystubs and verfication of savings in the form of bank statements.
 Your loan officer might also ask for the most current credit card statements to determine expenses.
 Later in the loan process, the loan officer may ask for such documentation again.
 So, it is best to keep it handy.